 This equation is going to reverse in the next ten years wherein these allocations will change i.e. 70 percent for private sector banks and 30 percent for public banks.

-Though we experienced hiccups in the form of corporate governance for this bank in the beginning of 2018, but now most of this has subsided and the new MD and CEO, Mr. Sandeep Bakhshi has taken over the charge successfully.
+Though we experienced hiccups in the form of corporate governance for this bank at the beginning of 2018, now most of this has subsided and the new MD and CEO, Mr. Sandeep Bakhshi has taken over the charge successfully.

 The bank today stands with robust numbers and a strong CASA (Current Account Savings Account) ratio of 50.8 percent (as on 30/09/2018), which is one of the highest in the industry.

 Now, this will act as a booster for the growth of the company as we see an upsurge in the interest costs with RBI having an increased rate twice this year and also the liquidity tightening in the economy post-IL&FS crisis.